Welcome Proximus employees! - Doktr

 - Taking care of myself and others

-Interested in more information around mental well being?
-You can find it here
+Interested in more information around mental wellbeing?
+You can find the Proximus information here.
+Discover even more in the Doktr advice pages and the blog.

 Do you require more personal help and guidance?
-Don't hesitate to talk to a personal guide at work.
+Don't hesitate to talk to a Personal Guide@work.
 If needed, they can guide you further to more specialised care.
 In specific cases they can offer you a trajectory with one of the Doktr psychologists.

 Explore